Frequently Asked Questions About Donald J. Trump

-However, the relationship with the media would deteriorate over those four years with cries of “fake news.”
+However, the relationship with the media deteriorated over those four years with cries of “fake news.”
 The fake news phenomenon struck a chord with supporters who felt they were being lied to by biased mainstream media.

 Eventually, Trump’s relationship with Twitter would sour further with warnings about incorrect statements in the wake of the 2020 election, and finally, his account was suspended.

 Another event that will play a big part in Donald J. Trump’s legacy is the Covid pandemic.
 At the time of writing, we can’t talk about figures and the full impact of the situation as it is still ongoing.
 President Biden is now in charge of handling measures and vaccination attempts.
 But, we can discuss Trump’s efforts and handling of the situation.

 Critics say he could have done more to handle the situation with stronger lockdowns and border controls.
 Others are supportive and say he went just far enough not to destroy the economy.
 There are also questions about his use of the phrase “China Virus” and other xenophobia.

-Trump would contract Covid himself and require treatment in hospital, where he proceeded to engage with questionable media opportunities to show he was far healthier than he perhaps truly was.
+Trump contracted Covid himself and required treatment in a hospital, where he proceeded to engage with questionable media opportunities to show he was far healthier than he perhaps truly was.

 Trump’s Relationship With the Rest of the World

 While there is so much to dissect within this single term of domestic policy, there are also many events and situations within foreign affairs.
 From the start, Trump was keen to appear as a strong leader and dominant figure.